The Exterminating Angel

 1962, directed by Luis Buñuel

 The same pattern scales up to fit the big repetition that turns the plot.
 After Blanca plays the second movement of Paradisi’s sixth piano sonata, the party starts to wind down, and the guests make motions to leave – but somehow no one can find the willpower to do so.
-They make excuses to spend the night, but the next day they realize they’re trapped, even though nothing blocks their exit.
-Weeks pass; the twenty-one partygoers make futile attempts to escape; three of them die; and the movie nears its end.
+They make excuses to spend the night, but the next day they realize they’re trapped, although nothing blocks their exit.
+Weeks pass; the twenty-one partygoers make futile attempts to escape; three of them die; and the film nears its end.
 Suddenly, by chance, Leticia notices that everyone and all the furniture is once again arranged in the same positions they had occupied during Blanca’s performance.
 Leticia ecstatically coaxes the other seventeen surviving partygoers to repeat everything they had done previously when their entrapment began.
 Blanca repeats the sonata, everyone fervently reenacts their words and gestures, and they all burst out of the room.

 After Blanca first plays the sonata, the characters behave as they had all evening, the way Buñuel wants us to believe that the upper classes (which he came from) typically do.
 They speak and act with a show of refined propriety that masks all the crudeness they attribute to the lower classes.
 As the double dinner toast revealed, their friendly concern for each other is fake.
-After the piano piece the guests applaud, gather to praise Blanca, shake her hand, and exchange pleasantries.
+After the piano piece, the guests applaud, praise Blanca, shake her hand, and exchange pleasantries.
 Two gentlemen discover that they’re connected through a fraternal society, but there’s still an awkward distance between them, as there is between Blanca and her admirers.
 We can call this distance “detachment” – the inability or unwillingness of individuals to make genuine human connections.
-As it turns out, detachment is a persistent subject in Buñuel’s movies – think of Simón separating himself atop his pillar in the desert, or the characters in The Discreet Charm of the Bourgeoisie walking up a road without speaking to each other.
+As it turns out, detachment is a persistent subject in Buñuel’s films – think of Simón separating himself atop his pillar in the desert, or the characters in The Discreet Charm of the Bourgeoisie walking up a road without speaking to each other.

 What a difference from this atomized assembly when Blanca plays the sonata again weeks later.
 Now everyone’s acting is totally heartfelt.
 For a few moments they all come together in a communal effort.
 Their compliments to Blanca are sincere, and they unite in a crescendo of shared ecstasy.
-For once they show none of their habitual detachment, and this is what liberates them.
-Their long entrapment, as we may now realize, has been a metaphor for the real and lifelong prison of their detachment from the people around them.
+For once they show none of their habitual detachment, and this is exactly what liberates them.
+Their long entrapment, as we may now realize, has been a metaphor for the real and lifelong prison of their detachment from everyone around them.

 The upper class don’t have a monopoly on detachment.
 The crowd outside is just as unable to enter the mansion as the partygoers are to leave, but at least the lower classes are not imprisoned by the invisible force.
 The servants flee the house as the party begins, showing a social intuition that their “betters” lack.
 Only Julio, the majordomo, stays inside and gets trapped, typical for a head servant who identifies more closely with his masters than with his fellow proletarians.
 “Detachment” describes not only the separation among self-absorbed members of one class, but also the wider separation between classes.
 The climactic liberation concludes hopefully with the two sides rushing toward each other in front of the house, the patrician partygoers and the servants and policemen outside meeting joyously as if class differences could be erased in an instant of enlightenment.